5 Best Sacral Chakra Yoga Poses – Svadhisthana for Balancing Emotions

 - Lie flat on your stomach with arms stretched out, palms down, and big toes touching each other.

-- Raise the upper part of your body by lifting the chest and legs off the floor, keeping knees bent at 90 degrees with hips lifted slightly off the floor so that only shoulders, elbows, wrists, and feet are touching the surface.
+- Raise the upper part of your body by lifting the chest and legs off the floor, keeping knees bent at 90 degrees with hips lifted slightly off the floor so that only shoulders, elbows, wrists, and feet touch the surface.

 - Hold 5-10 deep breaths before lowering down gently into chaturanga dandasana again with hands placed under shoulders as you bend forward to rest in Cobra Pose once more (if this is difficult for anybody due to lack of flexibility or injury then rest within chaturanga dandasana).